What is the Levine Protocol? How does the Levine protocol help POTS/dysautonomia?

 In one of his earlier studies, Dr. Levine found that 52% of the patients who completed his three-month exercise conditioning study no longer had POTS.
 All patients who completed his study found that exercise helped improve symptoms.

 Later, Dr. Levine and his lab focused on stroke volume and POTS.
 Stroke volume is a measurement of how much blood your heart’s ventricles are able to pump out per beat.
-A lower stroke volume means your heart is unable to pump blood as strongly throughout your body, which can cause symptoms (dizziness, fatigue, etc) when your heart needs to pump faster (i.e. standing with POTS, exercise, etc).
+A lower stroke volume means your heart is unable to pump blood as strongly throughout your body, which can cause symptoms such as dizziness and fatigue when your heart needs to pump faster (i.e. standing with POTS and exercise).

 If your heart cannot effectively pump out blood, then it will beat faster to compensate.
 Sound familiar to anyone?